G-Code (RS-274) Support

 Supported G-Code Letters

-The following G-code letters are supported by the language.
+The G-code letters in the table that follow are supported by the language.

 Letter